Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: The Besan c on Galaxy Model

 The model includes the generation of unresolved and resolved binary systems according to an imposed spatial resolution.
-The binarity treatment is well described in section 2.2.2 and 4.3. of \cite{Czekaj2014}.
+The binarity treatment is well described in Section 2.2.2 and 4.3. of \cite{Czekaj2014}.
 Binaries are generated following the scheme proposed by \cite{Arenou2011}, also used to generate the Gaia Universe Model \citep{GUMS2012}.
-To decide if each new created star is either single or primary component of multiple system the model uses a probability density function that depends on the mass of the object and its luminosity class.
-The mass ratio distribution between system components, estimated from observations \citep{Arenou2011}, takes into account the spectral type and mass of the primary component.
+To decide if each newly created star is either a single or primary component of multiple system, the model uses a probability density function that depends on the mass of the object and its luminosity class.
+The mass-ratio distribution between system components, estimated from observations \citep{Arenou2011}, takes into account the spectral type and mass of the primary component.

-Hereafter our initial Default Model (hereafter DM) will be Model B of \cite{Czekaj2014}.
-Model B is the model proposed in \cite{Czekaj2014} which gave better results in different studies (e.g. \citealt{Robin2014}), moreover it is used nowadays as the thin disc model for the Gaia Object Generator \citep{Robin2012,Luri2014}.
-Table 5 of \cite{Czekaj2014} show the set of thin disc ingredients adopted to fit Tycho-2 data using the radial scale length parameters detailed in \cite{Robin2003}.
-The stellar evolutionary models used are those of \cite{Chabrier1997} for $M < 0.7 M_\odot$, \cite{Bertelli2008,Bertelli2009} for $0.7 M_\odot < M < 20 M_\odot$ and \cite{Bertelli1994} $20 M_\odot < 120 M_\odot$.
+Hereafter, our initial default model (hereafter DM) will be Model B of \cite{Czekaj2014}.
+Model B is the model proposed in \cite{Czekaj2014}, which gave better results in different studies (e.g. \citealt{Robin2014}), moreover it is used nowadays as the thin disc model for the Gaia Object Generator \citep{Robin2012,Luri2014}.
+Table 5 of \cite{Czekaj2014} shows the set of thin disc ingredients adopted to fit Tycho-2 data using the radial scale length parameters detailed in \cite{Robin2003}.
+The stellar evolutionary models used are those of \cite{Chabrier1997} for $M < 0.7 M_\odot$, \cite{Bertelli2008,Bertelli2009} for $0.7 M_\odot < M < 20 M_\odot,$ and \cite{Bertelli1994} $20 M_\odot < 120 M_\odot$.

-\subsection{Generation of Classical Cepheids}
+\subsection{Generation of classical Cepheids}